 Education Reimagined partnered with 180 Studio and ATTN: to create a video series exploring the “Why” of traditional education.
 The series digs into why we narrowly group children by age, promote memorization over deeper learning, use grade levels as indicators of “moving up,” and confine learning to four-walled classrooms.
-Complementing each video, our Associate Director, Dr. Ulcca Joshi Hansen, provides the research and history around the “why” of America’s education traditions and invites all of us to explore the possibility of something new.
+Complementing each video, our Vice President, Dr. Ulcca Joshi Hansen, provides the research and history around the “why” of America’s education traditions and invites all of us to explore the possibility of something new.

 Do you remember cramming for a test, memorizing lots of information that felt unrelated and disconnected from anything you cared about, and then forgetting everything you memorized a few weeks later?